 Channel inputs could include:

-Channel: typical web transaction, typical web transaction, phone call center (<-- Note: double-weighting typical web transaction would make it show up twice as often as phone call center.)
+Channel: typical web transaction, typical web transaction, phone call center (Note: double-weighting 'typical web transaction' will make it show up twice as often as 'phone call center')

 Additional Environmental Variations involve file types and storage locations

 Flight schedule information for flights is stored: Database Huey, Database Dooey, Database Louie

 Frequent Flier Mileage data stored in: United database, (Frontier Airlines database; not yet transferred into post-merger database), N/A

 User Variations relate to how different people might navigate through the System Under Test based on their particular habits as computer users.
 They can also include, as in the case of an "Admin User" with special rights, the particular features of the system that they have available to them based on the kind of user that they are.

 For example, User Variations that may be considered in end-to-end tests of hipmunk.com, might include:

 User type: normal user (without prior account), normal user (with established account), call center agent